 A fantastic project manager will pick up your phone call at 3 AM and be able to sleepily answer any questions you may have about the progress of your trial from memory.
 A good project manager will return your call first thing the next morning.
 But when your calls and emails are not being addressed after many days, or the response you get is to be passed around from one person to another with no answer in sight, you may have problems.

 Above is obviously not a comprehensive list of red flags and signs that your trial may be in trouble, but a brief overview of some of the most common ones we run across when working with sponsors we rescue or running our rescue assessment for potential sponsors.
-For a more detailed list, be on the lookout for our white paper on common clinical trial red flags, coming soon.
+For a more detailed list, check out our white paper “3 Measures to Overcome Operational Failures”